Hiking to Devil’s Kettle Falls at Judge Magney State Park

 The trail isn’t a loop, so that means, we’d have to climb all those stairs back.
 We were so thankful for every single rest point on the steps.
 My hubby had to remind us all what his Grandfather was told while he was fighting in WWII.
 When you think you can’t go any further, just take 10 more steps.
 After that, take 10 more steps.
 It really did make a difference.

 Once at the top we all did a victory cheer and took the long downhill trail back.
 Thankfully it was all downhill from there and we went back to enjoying the trail.
 After returning to the car, I checked my phone’s step count.
 The steps weren’t what made it so exhausting, it was the 150 feet in elevation climbed.

 Other Things to Do At Judge CR Magney State Park

-The park has a few camping spots for guest to stay at.
+The park has a few camping spots for guests to stay at.
 27 to be exact.
 They do allow RVs, but without many of the amenities like dump stations and electricity, it’s more for tents.
-They also ask that you call ahead if you plan to use a hammock as your tent, because not all campsites have the trees to accommodate it.
-Camping is only available mid-May through October.
+They also ask that you call ahead if you plan to use a hammock as your tent because not all campsites have trees to accommodate it.
+Camping is only available from mid-May through October.

 Superior Hiking Trail

 The Superior Hiking Trail runs directly through the State Park.
 Some of the trails, like the Hiking Clubs Trail to Devils Kettle, will have guests walking along the Superior Hiking Trail.
 The Superior Hiking Trail is a backpacking trail for through-hikers.
 It starts at the Minnesota/Wisconsin border near Duluth and 310 miles north near the Canadian border.

 If you are thinking about ever doing a trip like this, start at the park, and complete a Day Hike to the south to Blueberry Overlook.
 In late summer the hills are filled with blueberries.